Chebil-Ilef/TicketHive/README.md

 💫 Our website is built using modern web technologies, including for the :

-* Fontend: Html, Css, Bootstrap, Javascript
+- Fontend: Html, Css, Bootstrap, Javascript

-* Backend: MySql, PHP, Symfony framework
+- Backend: MySql, PHP, Symfony framework

+and includes:

+* user authentification

+* event adding with map localisation

+* event filter (date/genre..)

+* CRUD operations for tickets and users

+* Ticket pdf + qr code generating

+* Admin dashboard with stats and graphs using graphjs

+* Contact message using APIs

 NOTE: this repository conatains the full source code of the website. (both frontend and backend)

+💫 Collaborators:

+@Chebil-Ilef

+@Med-Fedi-Adel

+@FkihMehdi

+@oumayma159

+@AbdelhakGhribi